arbox/treetagger-ruby/README.md

 Basically you have to provide a tokenized sequence with possibly some additional information on lexical classes of tokens and on their probabilities.
 Every token has to be on a separate line.
-Due to technical limitations SGML tags (i.e. sequences with heading < and trailing >) cannot be valid tokes since they are used internally for delimiting meaningful content from flush tokens.
+Due to technical limitations SGML tags (i.e. sequences with heading < and trailing >) cannot be valid tokens since they are used internally for delimiting meaningful content from flush tokens.
 It implies the use of the <tt>-sgml</tt> option which cannot be changes by user.
 It is a limitation of <em>this</em> library.
 If you do need to process tags,